TimBurg/MA_thesis_markdown/source/07_theory.md

 #### Pseudo time stepping
 Suppose for a moment that $\kappa, \mu_+ \text{ and } \mu_-$ were given.
-This is reasonable because in the next section, iterates for those functions are given by means of a Primal-Dual Active Set strategy.
+This is reasonable because in the next section, iterates for those multipliers are given by means of a Primal-Dual Active Set strategy.
-Then we could solve for $\tilde{\varphi}$ in the optimality conditions as follows.
+We then we could solve for $\tilde{\varphi}$ in the optimality conditions as follows.
 Equation \eqref{eq:gradient} defines a linear functional on $H^1_D$ which I refer to as $\nabla \mathcal{L} (\omega)$.
 Using a scalar product this functional can be identified with a funtion on $L^2$ that we loosely call the gradient.
 This approach is called a gradient flow.
-Consequently a gradient descent in conjunction with a semi-implicit stepping scheme can be used.
+Consequently a gradient descent in conjunction with a semi-implicit stepping scheme is employed.

 $$\left( \partial_t \varphi, \omega \right) = \nabla \mathcal{L} (\omega)$$

-Expanding the functional would give:
+Expanding the functional gives:

 \begin{equation}
 \begin{split}